-- 1. Food service employees will follow food safety and sanitation regulations at all times. - 2.
+- I. Food service employees will follow food safety and sanitation regulations at all times. - 2.
 Food service employees will not prepare or serve food when ill. - 3.
-Annual training will be provided to nutrition staff and authorized personnel. - 4.
-Annual audits will be conducted by the Food Service Director twice a year.
+The Food service operation will be limited to nutrition staff and authorized personnel.